Table of contents

 • In 2023, UK small businesses were more likely to apply for bank overdrafts, rely on credit card finance, or borrow from their own directors than rely on bank loans.
 (British Business Bank)

-• The number of SME loans successfully granted by the UK’s seven largest banks fell to 45% in Q2 2023.
+• The number of SMB loans successfully granted by the UK’s seven largest banks fell to 45% in Q2 2023.
 Between 2012-2020, this average percentage was above 80%.
 Bank of England agents report that banks were increasingly less confident in business clients’ ability to repay loans.
 This is despite the fact that the gross total of repayments for business loans was the second highest on record.
 In other words, business customers are repaying loans quickly (perhaps due to high interest rates), yet banks remain sceptical of their ability to do so.
 (British Business Bank)

-SME lending in Europe
+SMB lending in Europe

 Small business lending in the US